Skip to main content

 2) Edit the new SPR's status to reflect "Singapore PR" and key in the PR Effective Date.

-3) When you process payroll for the month for this new SPR, there'll be 2 rows of Basic Salary due to the automated salary proration feature based on the employee's job details.ย
+3) When you process payroll for the month for this new SPR, there'll only be 1 row of Basic Salary.
+The CPF and SHG will be ticked accordingly.

 4) You can now process payroll as per normal until you reach the Month Total page in Talenox (fully processed payroll batch).